and then you get South Africa at the bottom tip, with the Free State in red:

 Colonel Harold Dennis taught me how to fly – in theory – in night classes.
 “Ground School” he called it.
 Many years later I flew solo off a mountain in a paraglider.
 I’m glad I paid attention in his classes.
 It was stunning.
 And the Colonel’s knowledge really did help – I knew what was happening as I soared high up above the take-off point like a bird.

 Once a year the cattle farmers of Apache pool their resources and get together to wrassle calves (or something like that).
-I was pulled in to the gathering and closely watched to see if this boy from Africa knew anything.
+I was pulled in to the gathering and probably closely watched to see if this boy from Africa knew anything about farming.
 At all.
-Well, they knew I didn’t by then, but I was good for a laugh!
+Well actually, by then they knew I didn’t, but I was good for a laugh!
 When I first got to Apache the local cowboys asked me if I could help them round up 18 cows.
 The maths nerd in me said, ‘Yes, of course. – That’s 20 cows.’ (actually, that’s a Jake Lambert joke, but not far off the truth!).
 I had been found wanting as a farmer more than once before.

-We then: De-horned them with pincers; Cauterised the stumps with a red-hot metal ‘dome’; Injected them – inoculation; Castrated them with a pen-knife (not me!); Branded them with a red-hot branding iron.
+‘We’ then: De-horned them with pincers; Cauterised the stumps with a red-hot metal ‘dome’; Injected them – inoculation; Castrated them with a pen-knife (not me!); and branded them with a red-hot branding iron.
 I hovered around, just of out of range of doing anything useful.
+Once a calf looked immobile I’d lay a cautious hand on it and say, Hold still, You!

-After a long day we went home, washed up and gathered in Walter & Pug Hrbacek’s barn for the Big Annual Mountain Oyster Fry, where we fried mountain oysters and ate them covered in batter, washing them down with Coors beer.
+After a long day we went home, washed up and gathered in Walter & Pug Hrbacek’s barn for the Big Annual Mountain Oyster Fry, where the very capable ladies fried the mountain oysters covered in batter.
+We ate ’em, washing them down with cold Coors beer.

 What reminded me about this eventful day was this: